PMCID: PMC3162267

 INTRODUCTION

 Keratoacanthoma (KA) is a benign epidermal tumor, characterized by rapid and abundant growth, a tendency toward spontaneous regression, and histopathologic similarity to squamous cell carcinoma (SCC).
-Since the first case of solitary KA was reported in 1889, there have been debates on whether KA is benign or not, because of its histological resemblance to SCC.
+Since the first case of solitary KA was reported in 1889, there have been debates on whether KA is benign or not, because of its histological resemblance to SCC1.
 In typical cases, the policy of watchful waiting may be adopted, because KA usually regresses spontaneously.
 However, because of the frequent misdiagnosis of SCC as KA and the possibility of destruction of cosmetically significant organs, treatments have usually been recommended.
-Therapeutic options include complete excision, radiation therapy, intralesional injection of chemotherapeutic agents, oral retinoids and photodynamic therapy.
+Therapeutic options include complete excision, radiation therapy, intralesional injection of chemotherapeutic agents, oral retinoids and photodynamic therapy1.
 Recently, there are a few reports of successful treatment of KA by applying 5% imiquimod cream (imidazolquinoline, Aldara®).
 Here we present 4 cases of KA successfully treated with topical imiquimod.

 CASE REPORT